-The Best Indoor Activities for 5 Year Olds You Can Play Now
+The Best Indoor Activities for 5-Year-Olds You Can Play Now

 1. Math Worksheets

-Things you’ll need: Template
+Things you’ll need: Templates

-You can print out math worksheets from SplashLearn for your 5 year old and have them solve word problems, addition and number sense questions, and more.
+You can print out math worksheets from SplashLearn for your 5-year-old and have them solve word problems, addition and number sense questions, and more.

 Skills learned: Core math concepts,